TonicAI/textual/docs/source/redact/redacting_json.rst

 Conversation data stored in JSON
 --------------------------------

-When conversation data (typically text transcribed from audio recordings) is stored in JSON it is common for different parts of the conversation are found spread across multiple locations in JSON.
-Using the redact_json method is not ideal because each piece of text is treated independently when performing NER identification.
+When conversation data, such as text transcribed from audio recordings is stored in JSON, different parts of the conversation are often spread across multiple locations in JSON.

+Using ``redact_json`` method is not ideal in this case, because NER identification treats each piece of text independently.
 This can result in worse NER identification.

-The :class:`JsonConversationHelper<tonic_textual.helpers.json_conversation_helper.JsonConversationHelper>` will process entire conversations in single NER calls yielding better performance and then return an NER result that still maps to your original JSON structure.
+The :class:`JsonConversationHelper<tonic_textual.helpers.json_conversation_helper.JsonConversationHelper>` processes entire conversations in single NER calls, which improves performance, and then returns an NER result that still maps to your original JSON structure.

-As an example, let's say you have a JSON document representing a conversation as follows:
+For example, the following JSON document represents a conversation:

 .. literalinclude:: json_conversation_example.json
   :language: JSON

-Naively, we could process each speech utterance using our redact_json endpoint but we could lose context since each utterance would be run through our models independetly.
-Let's use the :class:`JsonConversationHelper<tonic_textual.helpers.json_conversation_helper.JsonConversationHelper>` to improve our results.
+Naively, we could use the ``redact_json`` endpoint to process each speech utterance.
+However, we might lose context, because each utterance runs through our models independetly.

+To improve the results, we'll use the :class:`JsonConversationHelper<tonic_textual.helpers.json_conversation_helper.JsonConversationHelper>`.

 .. code-block:: python